Skip to content

 1. enqueue_all validates configuration upfront (async configured, static args present)

-2. If all arguments are serializable, enqueues an EnqueueAllOrchestrator job in the background
+2. By default, enqueues an EnqueueAllOrchestrator job that performs the iteration in the background

 4. During execution, iterates over the source collection and enqueues individual jobs